-Greetings Space Cadets, and welcome back for part 2 of our iPhone adventure.
-Yesterday we look at a brief first impressive of the iPhone 5 and I rambled on about my previous phone the HTC TyTn.
+Greetings Space Cadets, and welcome back to part 2 of our iPhone adventure.
+Yesterday we looked at a brief first impression of the iPhone 5 and I rambled on about my previous phone the HTC TyTn.
 Today we are going to take a look at the iPhone 5s camera.

 Normal pretty much everywhere I go I have my Canon EOS 50D with me, and an assortment of other kit as show in this quick snap taken with the iPhone 5 in the office.
 This is what on average what I carry with me I don’t brake out the macro tubes or the 1000mm unless I plan to use it.
 But got a quick point and shoot camera the iPhone in nice well lit environment produces some nice clean photos.
 The camera on the iPhone 5 has very few setting as you can see here.